fiinix/fiinix.github.io/_posts/2012/05/2012-05-27-the-sittingbourne-sessions-part-ii.md

 date: 2012-05-27T15:09:00+00:00
 author: Carlos
 layout: post
-tags: [Video, Cover, Job]
+tags: [Videos, Music, Jobs, Song covers]
-category: personal
+category: Creative
 excerpt: "In which I record a a few more songs just before we move from our self-catering accommodation in Sittinbourne."
 ---
 For once..
 I have made good on my promise.
 In one and a half hour we're relocating to Maidstone, after which I wouldn't be able to finish the Sittingbourne Sessions without lying about our location.
 Now, my conscience is guilty-free.
 Feels good..
 Mmmm..
 Oh yeah, guilty-free..